A guide to what is motorhome insurance?

-Key Takeaways
+Key takeaways

-Motorhome insurance is not a variation of car insurance with a few extra boxes ticked.
-A motorhome is simultaneously a vehicle and a home.
 It carries a fitted kitchen, sleeping area, LPG gas, electrical systems, personal belongings, and often specialist accessories worth thousands of pounds.
 No standard motor policy is designed for that combination of risk.
 You need a policy that covers the vehicle on the road and the habitation inside it.

-The UK motorhome market has grown sharply.
-More than 225,000 motorhomes and campervans are now registered on UK roads, with new registrations up over 20% in 2024.
 That growth has brought more insurer choice, but also greater variation in what policies actually cover.
 Two quotes at similar prices can differ dramatically in European cover days, accessory limits, and settlement basis.

-💬 From the MMC Insurance Team
+💬 From the MMC insurance team | FCA Reg.
+916241

 “The most common mistake we see is owners using a standard touring policy when they use their motorhome for extended periods, or insuring a self-converted van without declaring it as a motor caravan on the V5C.
-Both scenarios can result in a claim being rejected outright.
+Both can end in a claim being rejected outright.
 Insurers rate motorhomes on body type, usage pattern, and storage location, not just vehicle value.
 Getting those three things right at the quote stage is what prevents disputes at claim time.”

-Legal Basis
+Legal basis

 Motorhome insurance is compulsory under Road Traffic Act 1988, s.143.
 All motor vehicles used on public roads must have at least third party insurance.
 Motorhomes are motor vehicles regardless of weight.
-The only exception is a valid SORN (Statutory Off Road Notification) via the DVLA, which means the vehicle cannot be driven or parked on a public road.
+The only exception is a valid SORN (Statutory Off Road Notification) via the DVLA, which means the vehicle can’t be driven or parked on a public road.

 ~£500